-CPA was included on the agendas of the Park & Recreation, Conservation, and Historical Commissions, Bike Path Committee, the Planning Board, the Salem Redevelopment Authority and the Salem Housing Authority.
-All meetings were attended by at least one CPC member.
-CPA was also on the agenda of the Neighborhood Improvement Advisory Committee, whose members represent all of the various neighborhood associations.
-A member of the CPC, as well as Ms. Guy, was in attendance.
+Each year, the CPA is included on the agendas of the Park & Recreation, Conservation, and Historical Commissions, Bike Path Committee, the Planning Board, the Salem Redevelopment Authority and the Salem Housing Authority.
+CPA is also on the agenda of the Neighborhood Improvement Advisory Committee, whose members represent all of the various neighborhood associations.